 10. Send emails consistently.

-We would like to know what do you do to send more targeted email?
+We would like to know what do you do to make relevant email marketing tactics?
 Tell us about your experience and what has worked in the past.